olcf/olcf-user-docs/accounts/AFW_data_policy_guide.rst

 contain data related to scientific research and do not contain personally identifiable information (data that falls under the Privacy Act of 1974 5U.S.C.
 552a).
-Use of NCCS resources to store, manipulate, or remotely access any national security information is strictly prohibited.
-This includes, but is not limited to: classified information, unclassified controlled nuclear information (UCNI), naval nuclear propulsion information (NNPI), the design or development of nuclear, biological, or chemical weapons or any weapons of mass destruction.
+Use of NCCS resources to store, manipulate, or remotely access classified information, unclassified controlled nuclear information (UCNI), naval nuclear propulsion information (NNPI), the design or development of nuclear, biological, or chemical weapons or any weapons of mass destruction is prohibited.
 Authors/generators/owners of information are responsible for its correct categorization as sensitive or non-sensitive.
 Owners of sensitive information are responsible for its secure handling, transmission, processing, storage, and disposal on NCCS systems.
 Principal investigators, users, or project delegates that use NCCS resources, or are responsible for overseeing projects that use NCCS